 Time Travel Tuesday with Local Historian Bill Hudson

 PANAMA CITY, Fla.
-(WJHG/WECP) - It’s our favorite day of the week with Local Historian Bill Hudson!
+(WJHG/WECP) - On today’s Time Travel Tuesday, Local Historian Bill Hudson brought along some videos that feature everything from high-class events to unexpected injuries and hopefully some familiar faces.

-On today’s Time Travel Tuesday, Hudson brought along some videos that may feature some familiar faces big and small.
-We took a look at some unexpected triplets arriving to the world all the way to a judge deliberating in a court room.
-Hudson says he loves to share the history he has captured of the town.
+Viewers can even see a clip from the Bay County Fair in 1966.

-To see who you may recognize or maybe even spot yourself, watch the video attached to the story.
+To check out these clips and see who you may recognize, watch the video attached to the story.

 Copyright 2022 WJHG.
 All rights reserved.